sananqsh/Keasal/README.md

 # Keasal:turtle:
-## A handy program for anyone who is learning a new language!
+## Handy for anyone learning a new language!

 This program helps expand your vocabulary when learning a new language